ElCodigoDominicano/SystemParser/README.md

 - information about usage here

 ## WORK IN PROGRESS
-It works and it's an ongoing progress
+hint: It works and it's an ongoing progress
+OSX not implemented, yet.